Lori Loughlin's case resurfaces 'Full House' school admission scheme episode

 Aunt Becky's moral compass steered right where Lori Loughlin's allegedly went left.

-In a 1993 episode of the family sitcom, "Full House," Loughlin, who plays Aunt Becky, is put in a similar situation that led to her indictment Tuesday when she became one of the 50 people charged in a $25 million college entrance exam cheating scheme.
+In a 1993 episode of the family sitcom, "Full House," Loughlin — who played Becky — is put in a similar situation that led to her indictment Tuesday when she became one of the 50 people charged in a $25 million college entrance exam cheating scheme.

 In the episode, "Be True to Your Preschool," Loughlin's character and her husband, Jesse Katsopolis, played by John Stamos, are forced to make a tough decision between wanting the best for their children and potentially committing a crime.